Energy grants in Wallonia 2026: Primes Habitation and Rénopack

 Rénopack or Rénoprêt To finance the balance at 0% (Rénopack) or preferential rate (Rénoprêt).

 The analysis order to follow: 1. audit (if required) → 2. estimate Primes Habitation → 3. request Rénopack including grants → 4. carry out works → 5. request grants after works.
+For comparison with the other regions, see Brussels and Flanders.

 The turning point of 1 October 2026